-This form is for applying to U.S. Citizenship and Immigration Services (USCIS) for the following travel documents, and can not be used to request release from immigration custody:
+This form is used to apply to the U.S. Citizenship and Immigration Services (USCIS) for the following travel documents:

-1. Reentry Permit

-A reentry permit allows a permanent resident or conditional resident to apply for admission to the United States upon returning from abroad during the permit's validity without the need to obtain a returning resident visa from a U.S. Embassy or consulate.

-2. Refugee Travel Document

-A refugee travel document is issued to a person classified as a refugee or asylee, or to a permanent resident who obtained such status as a refugee or asylee in the United States.
-Persons who hold aslyee or refugee status and are not permanent residents must have a refugee travel document to return to the United States after temporary travel abroad.

-3. Advance Parole Document

-An advance parole document is issued solely to authorize the temporary parole of a person into the United States.
+- 1. Reentry Permit A reentry permit allows a permanent resident or conditional resident to apply for admission to the United States upon return from abroad during the permit's validity, without having to obtain a returning resident visa from a U.S. embassy or consulate. - 2.
+Refugee Travel Document A refugee travel document is issued to a person classified as a refugee or asylee, or to a permanent resident who obtained such status as a result of being a refugee or asylee in the United States.
+Persons who hold such status must have a refugee travel document to return to the United States after temporary travel abroad unless he or she is in possession of a valid advance parole document.
+A refugee travel document is issued by the USCIS to implement Article 28 of the United Nations Convention of July 28, 1951. - 3.
+Advance Parole Document An advance parole document is issued solely to authorize the temporary parole of a person into the United States.

 The document may be accepted by a transportation company in lieu of a visa as an authorization for the holder to travel to the United States.
 An advance parole document is not issued to serve in place of any required passport.